Getting Started

 Contents of

-:from typing import TYPE_CHECKING, Literal from pydantic import Field from dbt_bouncer.check_base import BaseCheck if TYPE_CHECKING: import warnings with warnings.catch_warnings(): warnings.filterwarnings("ignore", category=UserWarning) from dbt_bouncer.parsers import DbtBouncerModelBase class CheckModelDepcrecationDate(BaseCheck): model: "DbtBouncerModelBase" = Field(default=None) name: Literal["check_model_deprecation_date"] def execute(self) -> None: """Execute the check.""" assert self.model.deprecation_date is not None, f"`{self.model.name}` requires a `deprecation_date` to be set."
+check_custom_to_me.py:from typing import TYPE_CHECKING, Literal from pydantic import Field from dbt_bouncer.check_base import BaseCheck if TYPE_CHECKING: import warnings with warnings.catch_warnings(): warnings.filterwarnings("ignore", category=UserWarning) from dbt_bouncer.parsers import DbtBouncerModelBase class CheckModelDepcrecationDate(BaseCheck): model: "DbtBouncerModelBase" = Field(default=None) name: Literal["check_model_deprecation_date"] def execute(self) -> None: """Execute the check.""" assert self.model.deprecation_date is not None, f"`{self.model.name}` requires a `deprecation_date` to be set." -

 Contents of